SalishSeaCast/SOG/docs/workflows.rst

    and add the same 1st command to your :file:`~/.bash_profile`, and the end to your :file:`~/.bashrc` file so that they take effect whenever you log in.
-If you use :command:`csh` as your shell use:
+If you use :program:`csh` as your shell use:

    .. code-block:: csh